Washington Whitetail Hunting

 16 are half the price of resident adults.
 First time hunters can apply for a one time

 deferral of the Hunter Ed requirement.
-All other hunters born after Dec 31, 1971 need
+All other hunters born after Dec 31, 1971 must

-proof of Hunter Ed to purchase a license.
-Hunters must wear 400 square inches of hunter
+show proof of Hunter Ed to purchase a license.
+Hunters must wear 400 square inches of

 Taxidermy & Meat Processing

-processing is available in Spokane, or you may choose to transport your trophy
+or you may choose to bone your meat and transport it and your trophy home with you.

 Airport & Directions